SMTG-Bham/galore/paper.md

 In order to account for this it is necessary to apply weighting to states according to their photoionisation cross-sections.
-This is accomplished by projecting the full DOS onto contributions from atom-like _s_, _p_, _d_, _f_ orbitals (PDOS), as is done routinely in analysis of _ab initio_ calculations.
+This is accomplished by projecting the full DOS onto contributions from atomic _s_, _p_, _d_, _f_ orbitals (PDOS), as is done routinely in analysis of _ab initio_ calculations.
-It is then assumed that the contributions of these projected orbital densities to the total photoelectron spectrum will be proportional to the photoionisation cross section of corresponding orbitals in free atoms.
+It is then assumed that the contributions of these orbital-projected states to the total photoelectron spectrum will be proportional to the photoionisation cross-sections of corresponding orbitals in free atoms.
 These cross-sections have been computed by several methods and are available as reference data (e.g. @Yeh1985).
 Implemented with ad-hoc scripts and spreadsheets, this method has